bormaxi8080/starred/README.md

 - [casterbyte/Sara](https://github.com/casterbyte/Sara) - RouterOS Security Inspector
 - [LibreTranslate/LibreTranslate](https://github.com/LibreTranslate/LibreTranslate) - Free and Open Source Machine Translation API.
 Self-hosted, offline capable and easy to setup.
 - [bit-team/backintime](https://github.com/bit-team/backintime) - A comfortable and well-configurable graphical Frontend for incremental backups, with a command-line version also available.
 Modified files are transferred, while unchanged files are linked to the new
-- [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - Agent S: an open agentic framework that uses computers like a human
+- [simular-ai/Agent-S](https://github.com/simular-ai/Agent-S) - [ICLR 2025] Agent S: an open agentic framework that uses computers like a human
 - [abuyv/exposor](https://github.com/abuyv/exposor) - Exposor is a tool using internet search engines to detect exposed technologies with a unified syntax.
 - [cjhutto/vaderSentiment](https://github.com/cjhutto/vaderSentiment) - VADER Sentiment Analysis.
 VADER (Valence Aware Dictionary and sEntiment Reasoner) is a lexicon and rule-based sentiment analysis tool that is specifically attuned to sentiments expressed in social med
 - [pyca/bcrypt](https://github.com/pyca/bcrypt) - Modern(-ish) password hashing for your software and your servers
 - [pydata/pandas-datareader](https://github.com/pydata/pandas-datareader) - Extract data from a wide range of Internet sources into a pandas DataFrame.
-- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - An Osint tool for investigating by collecting information on emails, phones, IPs, Bitcoin addresses, etc... ( 𝗡𝗘𝗪 𝗨𝗣𝗗𝗔𝗧𝗘 - 𝟬𝟭/𝟮𝟬/𝟮𝟬𝟮𝟱)
+- [RetrO-M/Hawker](https://github.com/RetrO-M/Hawker) - Hawker is an OSINT investigative tool designed to assist law enforcement and cybersecurity professionals in gathering and analyzing open-source intelligence efficiently.
+(BIG UPDATE)
 - [comet-ml/opik](https://github.com/comet-ml/opik) - Debug, evaluate, and monitor your LLM applications, RAG systems, and agentic workflows with comprehensive tracing, automated evaluations, and production-ready dashboards.
 - [ORB-HD/deface](https://github.com/ORB-HD/deface) - Video anonymization by face detection
 - [jhj0517/AdvancedLivePortrait-WebUI](https://github.com/jhj0517/AdvancedLivePortrait-WebUI) - gradio WebUI for AdvancedLivePortrait